-10.1 Symptoms

-Acute overdosage with oxycodone hydrochloride is manifested by respiratory depression (a Acute overlosage with oxycouone nytroenione is mannested by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stoke respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, cardia arrest and de
+10.1 Symptoms Acute overdosage with oxycodone hydrochloride is manifested by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, cardiac arrest and death.
 Oxycodone hydrochloride may cause miosis, even in total darkness.
 Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origin may produce similar findings).
-Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations.
-[See CLINICAL PHARMACOLOGY (12)] 10.2 Treatment
+Marked mydraisis rather than miosis may be seen with hypoxia in overdose situations.
+[See CLINICAL PHARMACOLOGY (12)]

 Give primary attention to re-establishment of a patent airway and institution of assisted or controlled ventilation.
 Employ supportive measures (including oxygen and vasopressors) in the management of circulatory shock and pulmonary edema accompanying overdose as indicated.
 Cardiac arrest or arrhythmias may require cardiac massage or defibrillation.
 The pure opioid antagonists, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
 Since the duration of reversal is expected to be less than the duration of action of oxycodone hydrochloride, carefully monitor the patient until spontaneous respiration is reliably re-established.
-If the response to opioid antagonists is only brief in nature, administer additional antagonist as directed by the manufacturer of the product.

-Do not administer opioid antagonists in the absence of clinically significant respiratory or Do not administer option anagonists in the absence of clinicary significant respiratory of circulatory depression secondary to oxycodone overdose.
+If the response to opioid antagonists is suboptimal or only brief in nature, administer additional antagonist as directed by the manufacturer of the product.
+Do not administer opioid antagonists in the absence of clinically significant respiratory or circulatory depression secondary to oxycodone overdose.
 Administer such agents cautiously to persons who are known, or suspected to be physically dependent on oxycodone.
-In such cases, an abrupt or complete reversal of opioid effects may precipitate an acute abstinence syndrome In an individual physically dependent on opioids, administration of the usual dose of the antagonist will precipitate an acute withdrawal syndrome.
-The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the symptons experienced with advantage of the angeled of physical dependence and the dose of the antagonist administered.
+In such cases an abrupt or complete reversal of opioid effects may precipitate an acute abstinence syndrome.
+In an individual physically dependent on opioids, administration of the usual dose of the antagonist will precipitate an acute withdrawal syndrome.
+The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 Reserve use of an opioid antagonist for cases where such treatment is clearly needed.
-If it is necessary to treat serious respiratory depression in the physically dependent patient, initiate administration of the antagonist with care and titrate with smaller than usual doses.
+If it is necessary to treat of an opported analogoritis for tases where some facilities is clearly included.
+It is faced so that serious respiratory depression in the physically dependent patient, initiate administration of the antagonist with care and titrate with smaller than usual doses.